Complaints Handling Procedure

 - Subject of a Complaint means the staff member against whom a complaint has been filed;

-- Complaints Officer means the lawyer whom DGLF has charged with the task of handling a complaint;
+- Complaints Officer means the lawyer whom DGL has charged with the task of handling a complaint;

 - Complaints Form means the standard form for filing a Complaint as sent upon request;

-- Complainant means any former or current client or third party, or their legal representative, who makes a complaint known to DGLF;
+- Complainant means any former or current client or third party, or their legal representative, who makes a complaint known to DGL;

-- Staff member means any lawyer or any person working at DGLF under their supervision;
+- Staff member means any lawyer or any person working at DGL under its supervision;

-- Parties means the Complainant and the Subject of a Complaint or, for purposes of Clause 6, the Complainant and DGLF;
+- Parties means the Complainant and the Subject of a Complaint or, for purposes of Clause 6, the Complainant and DGL;

-- Voda means the Regulation for the Legal Profession (Verordening op de advocatuur) of 4 December 2014.
+- Voda means the Regulation for the Legal Profession (Verordening op de advocatuur) of 4 December 2014 (as amended).

 Clause 2 Scope